scneba/node_typescript_prisma/README.md

 ## Node.js/TypeScript/MongoDB Base Backend

-This is a base project which helps any node.js developer or startup to setup a base for user/role/permission management, testing, dockerization and CI/CD.
+This is a base project which helps any node.js developer or startup to setup a base for user/role/permission management, testing, dockerization, and CI/CD.
 This is built with Express.js framework, TypeScript, MongoDB database, and tested with Jest and Postman.
 This is usually a first and difficult step for any startup and this project will get you up and running immediately.